Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

 There are also application-specific error metrics to describe the efficiency of the approximations at a higher level.
 For example, in telecommunications, Packet Error Ratio (PER) is usually considered to evaluate the communication quality.
-In ML applications, such as pattern recognition and information retrieval, classification accuracy is usually considered, as well as other metrics such as precision (relevant instances of retrieved instances) and recall (relevant instances of total instances).
-These metrics provide a systematic view on the assessment of the approximate application.
+In ML applications, pattern recognition and information retrieval, classification accuracy is usually considered, as well as other metrics such as precision (relevant instances of retrieved instances) and recall (relevant instances of total instances).